 November 18/19, 2021 – Partial Lunar Eclipse

 This eclipse favors observers around the eastern Pacific Ocean – nearly all of North America can see this eclipse in its entirety.
 Even though this is technically a partial eclipse, it so very nearly reaches totality.
-The Moon’s southern edge just misses being covered by the umbra.
+The Moon’s southern edge just misses being covered by the umbra leaving the Moon 99% covered.
 For South America and Western Europe, the Moon will set as the eclipse begins.
 In East Asia and Australia, the eclipse happens during Moonrise near sunset.
 The Moon contacts the umbra for 3h 28m.

 |Event||Eastern Standard Time||Pacific Standard Time||UTC Time|

 Since this is a partial lunar eclipse, there will be no totality for this eclipse.
 But as you can see from the diagram above, it gets oh-so-close!
 The Moon will be high in the sky for the western USA.
-It could provide some unique opportunities for photographers on the western side of North America, as the eclipsed moon will set during the last half of the eclipse.
+It could provide some unique opportunities for photographers on the eastern edge of North America, as the eclipsed Moon will set during the last half of the eclipse.

 The Moon will be a bit over 5 degrees away from the Pleiades during this eclipse.
-This could be an interesting composition with a 150mm lens.
-You will most like want to use a tracker for this shot – not only to keep the Moon in frame, but to allow longer exposure times.
+You will most like want to use a tracker for this shot – not only to keep the Moon in the frame but to allow longer exposure times.
+Including them could be an interesting composition with a 150mm lens.

 December 4, 2021 – Total Solar Eclipse